my-hiking-library/main/README.md

 - Use third-party analytics or tracking technologies
 - Track your activity across other companies’ apps or websites
 - Create advertising profiles
-- Share user information with third-party services
+- Share user information with non-Apple third-party services

-The app uses Apple-provided services, including HealthKit, Photos, Location Services, WeatherKit, and private CloudKit storage, for the purposes described in this policy.
+The app uses Apple-provided services, including HealthKit, Photos, Location Services, Maps, WeatherKit, and private CloudKit synchronization as described above.

 ## Data Retention and Deletion

-HealthKit-derived information, Photo Library references, renamed trails and areas, and other locally stored app information remain on your device until the app’s local data is deleted or the app is uninstalled.
+HealthKit-derived information, media references, trail names, and area names remain on your device until the source workout is deleted from Apple Health and the app next synchronizes, the app's local data is deleted, or the app is uninstalled.
+Other local preferences remain until the app's local data is deleted or the app is uninstalled.

-Uninstalling My Hiking Library does not delete the original workouts from Apple Health or photographs from Apple Photos.
+Uninstalling My Hiking Library does not delete the original workouts from Apple Health or media from Apple Photos.

-User-created information synchronized through iCloud may remain in your private iCloud account after uninstalling the app.
-This allows supported information to be restored if the app is reinstalled or used on another device signed in to the same Apple Account.
+Synced notes, ratings, hidden-hike preferences, and collection data remain in the user's private iCloud database until they are cleared or deleted in the app, the source workout is deleted from Apple Health and the app next synchronizes, or the app's iCloud data is deleted through Apple’s iCloud storage controls.
+Uninstalling the app from one device does not by itself delete this private iCloud data.

 Within My Hiking Library, you can:

-- Clear comments and notes
+- Clear notes
 - Remove ratings
 - Hide or unhide hikes
 - Delete collections

-Deleting a collection removes its descriptive information and membership.
-A limited deletion marker may remain as described above to synchronize that deletion across devices.
+Deleting a collection removes its locally and privately synchronized descriptive information and membership.
+A content-free deletion marker may remain so an offline device cannot recreate the deleted collection.

+When a source workout is deleted from Apple Health and My Hiking Library next synchronizes, the corresponding local hike, widget statistics, synchronized notes, rating, hidden status, and collection membership are removed.
+A content-free marker containing only the app's opaque one-way hike key may remain in the private CloudKit database so an offline device cannot recreate the deleted metadata.

-You can manage or delete all of the app’s private iCloud data through your Apple Account’s iCloud storage settings.
-Deleting synchronized information may remove it from every device signed in to the same Apple Account.
+You can also manage or delete the app's private iCloud data through your Apple Account’s iCloud storage settings.

 Because the developer does not have access to your private CloudKit records, the developer cannot retrieve or delete that information on your behalf.